x-vin/covidcures/docs/src/prepandprinci.md

 # Preparations & Principles of Holistic Prophylaxing

-## Medicines and herbs to be stocked:
+## Medicines and herbs to be stocked

 ### <ins>Homeopathic Medicines:</ins>
 A few stores selling reliable homeopathic products in India: